 Let them Know You are Thinking of Them

 “I am thinking of you.”
-“I wanted to know you were on my mind.”
+“I want you to know you were on my mind.”
 “I missed you at…”

 Let your friend know that even when they are not around that you are still thinking of them.
 There is something wonderful about knowing that a fellow kindred spirit is wishing you well even when you are not standing right in front of them.